Russian court dress: Women's Dress

 The colour of the upper dress depended on the status of the lady.
 State ladies, and maids of honour were supposed to wear a green dress.
 Tutors of the Grand Duchesses, blue.
-Mais of honour of the empress, crimson.
+Maids of honour of the empress, crimson.
 Maids of honour of the Grand Duchesses, light blue.
 Chambermaids of honour, raspberry.
 The style of the dress the ladies wore also had to correspond to a single pattern, they could be "of different colours, with different sewing, but it was impossible to repeat the pattern assigned to the ladies of the court."

 Such a regulation of women's court dress was in effect through the reign of Nikolai I. The slightest deviations made him angry.
-For underage Grand Duchesses, Nikolai considered adult formal dress to immodest; girls were no supposed to wear a train, neckline, or too much jewelry.
+For underage Grand Duchesses, Nikolai considered adult formal dress too immodest; girls were not supposed to wear a train, neckline, or too much jewelry.

-Apart from sokme changes, the general style of court dress was preserved in Russia for more than eighty years, until the Russian Revolution in 1917. he luxury of court attire amazed guests and foreigners, as evidenced in numerous memoirs and letteres of the era.
-The world Illustration magazine describes in detain the reception at the Winter Palace in 1895 on the occasion of the presentation of court ladies to Empress Alexandra Feodorovna:
+Apart from some changes, the general style of court dress was preserved in Russia for more than eighty years, until the Russian Revolution in 1917.
+The luxury of court attire amazed guests and foreigners, as evidenced in numerous memoirs and letters of the era.
+The World Illustrated magazine describes in detain the reception at the Winter Palace in 1895 on the occasion of the presentation of court ladies to Empress Alexandra Feodorovna:

-"The magnificent white Nikolaevsky Hall was filled with ladies by half past one.
-Here in all its brilliance, the beauty and richness of the original Russian costume showed up.
-The picturesqueness of the collection... begged for the artist's brush.
-What luxurious kokoshniks were here... what rich sundresses made of velvet, silk, Indian fabrics, what rich broacade, fur trime, flowers, lace, what a variety of colours and shades from dark gree, blue, to delicate and light green, pink, purple.
-Among this brilliance and wealth of toilets, diamonds, and precious stones and a significant mass of red armbands and red, embroidd with gold trains of the ladies-in-waiting of the large court, masters of ceremonies with wands walked here and there in their court uniforms sewn with gold."